Murder of Abby Choi

-On 24 February 2023, three days after she was reported missing, 28-year-old Hong Kong model, socialite and Internet celebrity Abby Choi was found murdered, with her headless body discovered at a village in Tai Po, a suburb in Hong Kong.
+Abby Choi (蔡天鳳: 15 July 1994 – c.
+21 February 2023) was a Hong Kong model, socialite, and influencer who was reported missing on 21 February 2023.
+On 24 February 2023, three days after she was reported missing, Choi was found murdered, with her headless body discovered at a village in Tai Po, a suburb in Hong Kong.
 Reportedly, some of her body parts were hidden inside a refrigerator and some of them were cooked.

-According to the police, a total of seven suspects have been arrested so far for the murder of Choi, consisting of her former husband, her former parents-in-law, her former brother-in-law, the alleged mistress of her former father-in-law, and two others.
-Investigations are currently ongoing.
+According to the police, a total of seven suspects have been arrested so far for the murder of Choi.
+They include her former husband, brother-in-law, and parents-in-law; her former father-in-law's alleged mistress; and two of her former husband's friends.
+Investigations and trials are currently ongoing.